-With 87% of households on the gas grid – replacing fossil-fuelled gas boilers with heat pumps can make a very substantial contribution in achieving this target – alongside other options such as district heating and converting the natural gas grid to deliver hydrogen.
+With 87% of households on the gas national grid – replacing fossil fuel gas boilers with heat pumps can make a very substantial contribution in achieving this target – alongside other options such as district heating and converting the natural gas grid to deliver hydrogen.

 But the heat pump market in Great Britain is small and consumers – particularly those living on the gas grid – have been slow to switch to the technology.
 Research suggests this is partly driven by economics but also due to challenges in current domestic consumer proposition, such as the varying thermal efficiency of the housing stock and extremely high market penetration of gas boilers.